Barenboim/json-parser/README.md

    @arr：JSON array */
 int json_array_size(const json_array_t *arr);

-/* Traversing the JSON array
+/* Traversing the JSON array forward or backward
    @val: Temporary (const json_value_t *) pointer for each JSON value
    @arr: JSON array
-   NOTE: This is not a function.
-It's a macro of a loop. */ json_array_for_each(val, arr)
+   NOTE: These are not functions, but macros of looping. */ json_array_for_each(val, arr) json_array_for_each_prev(val, arr)
 ~~~

 ### Building JSON